lfeutre/lmud/README.md

 If you have any questions, send an e-mail to johan@snowflake.nu and I'll try to help you.

-Johan Warlander

 ## Testing

 Currently PropEr is being used together with the ta-qc branch of rebar for testing of ErlyMUD modules.
 To run tests, first download / compile PropEr, set it up in your Erlang environment, and then just do "./rebar qc" in the top-level directory of ErlyMUD.

 On a more general level, ErlyMUD has been at least occasionally tested in the following environments; please do report if you get it running in a different
 configuration:

   * Ubuntu 10.04 (x86_64), Erlang/OTP R14B01